 Miscarriage unfolds differently for each of us.
 One day you were pregnant, then you weren’t.
-You have an empty womb, and you will your arms empty when the time comes that your baby would have been born.
+You have an empty womb, and your arms will be empty when the time comes that your baby would have been born.

 Responses are individual: relief, devastation, grief, anger, depression, disbelief, numbness, guilt…. there is not one, correct way to walk this path.
 You will probably experience a roller coaster of emotions.
 You may have trouble sleeping, fatigue, loss of appetite and anything you feel will be intensified by the hormonal changes.
 The emotional impact may take longer to heal than the physical; give yourself time, love and gentleness.

 If you have a partner, remember that men will often grieve differently from women.
 Women tend to be more expressive, and seek support from others where men are more action-oriented, gathering facts and problem solving.
 He may bury himself in work and busy himself with tasks, but this doesn’t mean he’s not grieving.

 It can be difficult to think clearly in the midst of loss, and I hope that this article can be helpful to you as you explore your options to complete the miscarriage.
 The stages are based on Susan Weed’s steps of healing, and can be used in many situations.

 Stillness.
 Prayer.
 Meditation.
 Openness.
 Mindfulness.
 Presence.
 Just be with what is happening, allow the feelings.
 Avoid judgements, labels or opinions.
 This time is for you to just be.